 Alabama might be the best state to retire on a fixed income, especially if you want your retirement nest egg to stretch the furthest.
-Decatur has a stable housing market, making it a safe choice for those on a fixed income.
-Home values increased less than 5 percent year over year, while rents actually decreased.
-Additionally, homes are relatively affordable, with the median home value at $116,900.
+Jasper has a stable housing market, making it a safe choice for those on a fixed income.
+Home values increased by 4.84% year over year, but rents dropped.
+Additionally, homes are relatively affordable, with the median home value at $126,233.

-Alaska is an income-tax-free state, making it one of the best places to retire on a fixed income.
-Home values in Palmer increased only about 2 percent year over year, but home prices are still relatively high compared with other cities on this list: The median home value is $252,400.
-But there is good news for renters, as the median rent decreased about 9 percent year over year.
+Alaska is an income-tax and sales-tax-free state, making it one of the best places to retire on a fixed income.
+Home values in Fairbanks increased about 12.09% year over year, and the median home value is $255,438 — below the national median of $287,148.
+And there is good news for renters, as the median rent in Fairbanks decreased about 2.3% year over year.

 Arizona: Sierra Vista

 If you’re thinking of buying a home on a fixed income, consider Sierra Vista — but act quickly.
 Home values in Sierra Vista rose over 12% year over year, making it one of the cities with the largest increase in the past 12 months.
 Average rents also rose by $12 to $994 a month, but they still are less than the national average.

 Arkansas: Little Rock